Michael J. Marsh

 Mr. Marsh is the President of Midland Claims Service, Inc., Underwriting Solutions, Inc. and Recreational Action Sports Entertainment ("RASE LLC"), Montana-based companies.
 He has a diverse insurance and technology skill set.
 He is a Montana licensed Adjuster, WC Examiner and Agent/Producer as well as a Certified Insurance Umpire and well-known litigation claims process expert.
 He holds the Registered Professional Adjuster (RPA), Certified Professional Insurance Agent (CPIA), Certified Insurance Appraiser (CIA) and Certified Insurance Umpire (CIU) designations.
 Michael is also a semi- retired professional motorcycle flat track racer.

 Midland Claims Service, Inc., and its wholly owned subsidiary Industrial Injury Claims®, is a leading provider of third party workers’ compensation claims administration service to organizations doing business in the state of Montana.
 The company’s clients have employed over 15,000 employees in Montana in the healthcare, long term care, mineral extraction, oil, underground mining, long haul trucking, construction and food service industries.
 Utilizing secure and efficient cloud computer data processing systems, team-based business management and best practices garnered over four decades in the claims industry, Mr. Marsh has reenergized the company since his return to Billings from California in 1999 and led the company through a period of significant growth.
 From deployment of internally developed, actuarially sound financial reporting to extensive medical and litigation management, the company’s clients have enjoyed significant reductions in total expenditures and average cost per case during a time of challenge in the Montana workers’ compensation system.
-Since 2001, MCSi has been responsible more than 33,500 WC claims, over 25% of all self-insured (Plan 1) claims filed in the state of Montana, in addition to providing property/casualty claims service to the insurance industry.
+Since 2001, MCSi has been responsible more than 34,500 WC claims, approximately 25% of all self-insured (Plan 1) claims filed in the state of Montana, in addition to providing property/casualty claims service to the insurance industry.
 Mr. Marsh serves as an expert witness in claim-related UTPA / bad faith litigation actions throughout the United States.

 One of the highlights of Michael’s claims career came in 2016.
 At the Big Sky Governor’s Conference on Workers' Compensation, he was awarded the Montana Governor’s Achievement Award for Outstanding Workers’ Compensation Professional, the first such award given in the 100+ year history of Montana workers’ compensation.
 2017 and 2018 brought additional honors as Mr. Marsh and Midland Claims were awarded the Small Family Business of the Year by Montana State University – Bozeman and Billings-area Employer of the Year by the Billings Chamber of Commerce.
 In 2019, Michael was presented with a recognition award for his role in the creation of Kids’ Chance of MT.